codacy/codacy-coverage-reporter/docs/index.md

 Follow these instructions to validate that your coverage setup is working correctly:

-1. On Codacy, open your **Repository Settings**, tab **Coverage**, and observe the list of recent coverage reports in the section **Test your integration** to make sure that Codacy received the coverage data successfully for the **[correct commit SHA-1 hash](troubleshooting-coverage-cli-issues.md#commit-detection) and branch**, and that it processed the coverage data successfully.
+1. On Codacy, open your **Repository Settings**, tab **Coverage**, and observe the list of recent coverage reports in the section **Test your integration**.

+    Make sure that Codacy receives and processes the coverage data successfully for **at least two commits**.

     ![Testing the coverage integration](images/coverage-test-integration.png)

-    If there are commits with a status different from **Processed**, please check the troubleshooting instructions for the corresponding error status:
+    If there are commits with a status different from **Processed**, please follow the troubleshooting instructions for the corresponding error status and click the button **Test integration** to display any new coverage reports uploaded to Codacy.

     -   **Commit not found:** Codacy doesn't have information about the commit associated with the coverage data.